siQuang/laradocker/README.md

-# Laravel, Docker, and Makefile
+# Laravel - Docker - Makefile
 This is for Laravel local development with Docker Compose.
 This built consists of PHP (8.2, 8.1, 8.0, 7.4, 7.3, 7.2), Apache and MariaDB (10.6, 10.5, 10.4, 10.3).
 Set the version needed in .env file.

-You can have the project up and running in a few minutes.
+You can have the project up and running in a few steps.
 - Clone this git repository and CD into the project diretory
 - Make a copy of .env from .env.laradocker file
 - Make changes in .env to your specification